roberttidey/SecurityPanel/README.md

 Status of signals on web page ip/status
 Recent events on web page ip/recent
 Expand sensors beyond 4 zones wirelessly
+	2 terminals provided to put in series with existing sensor.
+	Normally low resistance, Open circuit when set wirelessly Expansion+ should be wired to the positive board terminal of an existing zone Expansion-should be wired to sensor lead taken from that terminal.

 Config
   Edit IRBlasterWeb.ino